 - Topics current and relevant to attending representatives

-The Robbinsdale Area Schools Legislative Action Coalition (LAC) is a non-partisan group of parents/guardians, students and community members who advocate for legislation that supports our students and community.
+The Robbinsdale Area Schools Legislative Action Coalition (LAC) is a non-partisan group of parents/guardians, students and community members that advocate for legislation that supports our students and community.
 Join us at the Legislative Action Coalition meetings.
 No experience is necessary, just a desire to make a positive difference.

 For more information on how you can get involved with LAC, send an email to LAC@rdale.org or call 763-504-8028.